OpenNMT/OpenNMT-tf/docs/configuration.md

 ## Model

+### Definition

 Models are defined from the code to allow a high level of modeling freedom.
-The user should provide a `opennmt.models.Model` instance using [available](package/opennmt.html) or user-defined modules.

-Some modules are defined to contain other modules and can be used to design complex architectures:
+They are `opennmt.models.Model` instances that use [available](package/opennmt.html) or user-defined modules.
+Some of these modules are defined to contain other modules and can be used to design complex architectures:

 * `opennmt.encoders.ParallelEncoder`
 * `opennmt.encoders.SequentialEncoder`